-Christopher Braig is a nationally touring artist, an award-winning documentary filmmaker with more than three decades of experience.
-One of the few musicians primarily playing soprano saxophone he has been described as passionately unconventional.
+Christopher Braig is a nationally touring artist, and award-winning documentary filmmaker (2019 New York Jazz Film Festival).
+One of the few musicians primarily playing soprano saxophone & flute he has been described as passionately unconventional.

 Amongst his students were the children of U2 guitarist “The Edge”, Diana Krall/Elvis Costello and the son of former Super Model Helena Christensen and "Walking Dead" actor Norman Reedus.

 Just three words to describe the music of this unique trio.

 Organic like breathing, the music ebbs and flows in the moment, unpredictable and following a path of unwritten rules.

 Performing all over the East Coast and Midwest, their new Album “In Your Maze” is now available.

 Christian Finger is an award-winning and critically acclaimed drummer, composer, and educator.
 He has played and recorded with renowned artists such as Lee Konitz, Ron Carter, Jeff Ballard, Dave Kikoski, among others.